ildarmgt/BitcoinNameSystem/README.md

 * Easy to understand description on about page

+## What is the back end?

+BNS can be read with help of any Bitcoin full node, with early demo implementations relying on 3rd party node with API explorer interface, but can be replaced by personal full nodes to accomplish same thing.
+The goal is to provide multiple options ranging fast 3rd party API to implementations relying solely on your own Bitcoin full node to use BNS.

+* Proof of concept with integrated front end is done via API calls to blockstream.info

+* Explorer format used ([esplora](https://github.com/Blockstream/esplora/tree/esplora_v2.00)) could be ran privately by anyone following their instructions with open source code.

+* (TODO) Options for custom API location + multi source comparison options

+* (TODO) Options for merkle inclusion proofs for each tx

+* (TODO) Proof of concept deployed as an npm library for use with node or browser clients

+* (TODO) Proof of concept of single command docker deployment for full node or SPV implementations of private backends

+* Small amount of generic fetched data allows the design to be used fast with any generic API, SPV, and Neutrino nodes, after easily filtering for only a single unique to domain name address.

 ## Security ideas

-* hosted on github to give confidence of source code used
+* Client hosted on github to give confidence in source code used

-* API requests should only happen on button presses
+* Outgoing connections should be limited to requested API requests on button presses

-* Nothing is saved
+* Nothing is saved outside your client without permission (UX suffers but security is priority)

+* Air gapped signatures (TODO)

+* No obvious method to track usage

+* (TODO) Allow display of ownership history for each domain and forwarding information that includes warnings about any recent changes.
+BNS can provide unique transparency in changes.

+## Taking care of Bitcoin

+Design was created by

 ## Privacy ideas

-* No clear way to know who's using BNS
+* No clear way to tell which domain user is using BNS

 * Look ups are in one direction: from alias to forwarding information